dan-yates1/social-media-app/README.md

 # SocialMediaApp

-Instargram clone created in mobile development module for Nottingham Trent University using Android Studio and Java
+A simple image posting social media app created in a mobile development module at Nottingham Trent University using Android Studio and Java

 # What I Learnt